 Dr. Bryna Meivitawanli

 The devastating economic impact has to be reduced by the government during this difficult time.
 Both central and local government has enacted several policies in order to help workers and businesses survive this pandemic.
 The president mentioned that his policies are focused on three priorities, which are to put safety and health first, then provide social safety net meaning financial help for the people and last is to measure and control the economic damage.
 The central government has insisted on not opting for lockdown measures so that some economic activity can still run.
-The government has made 405.1 trillion rupiah or around 25 billion US dollar available to face COVID-19.
-Several of the policies where this sum of money is going to be allocated for include procurement of medical equipments and protections, incentives for medical team, free electricity for three months, pre-employment benefits, tax cuts and postponement of credit installments among others (Dhyaksa, 2020).
+The government has made 405.1 trillion rupiahs or around 25 billion US dollars available to face COVID-19.
+Several of the policies where this sum of money is going to be allocated for include procurement of medical equipments and protections, incentives for the medical team, free electricity for three months, pre-employment benefits, tax cuts and postponement of credit installments among others (Dhyaksa, 2020).

 The question lies on whether these policies are effective in countering COVID-19 pandemic and whether the implementation has been done accordingly.
-Many experts have come to similar conclusion that the biggest success factor to overcome this pandemic is trust.
-Trust of the people is crucial since without active participation of the people, this disaster is not going to come to an end.
+Many experts have come to a similar conclusion that the biggest success factor to overcome this pandemic is trust.
+Trust of the people is crucial since, without the active participation of the people, this disaster is not going to come to an end.
 The way trust can be built is through transparency.
 Transparency of the depth of the threat that we are facing, transparency of the capability of the government, transparency of the uncertainty that has to be faced and through transparency people can realize the gravity of this issue and the fact that everyone has to come together in order to get through this unprecedented pandemic.
 The real issue is not the economy itself but the virus.
 Therefore, it is a health issue first before it turns into an economic problem.
 In order to end the economic problem, the real issue has to be taken care of.
 As mentioned by the president of Ghana, “We know how to bring the economy back to life.
 What we do not know is how to bring people back to life”, the main issue that has to be addressed is the health issue first.
 By overcoming the health issue, the economy can be recovered as people start to gain trust and confidence that they can resume their daily life.
 The consumption pattern is going to go back to normal and the economy can slowly recover.
-Both health and economic issues can only be overcome if people actively participate by simply staying at home, maintaining personal hygiene and giving whatever they can to the society that are hit the hardest.
+Both health and economic issues can only be overcome if people actively participate by simply staying at home, maintaining personal hygiene and giving whatever they can to the society that is hit the hardest.